Counselling service currently full. please get in touch to join my waiting list.

 I offer effective therapy for generalised and social anxiety, low self-esteem, acute or accumulative trauma, insomnia and burnout.
 I will support you with effective strategies to manage and alleviate your symptoms, whist we work together towards discovering and attending to the underlying difficulties.
 My therapeutic approach is customised to your individual needs and includes a special focus on relational and existential psychology.

-When working with couples and families I can help with conflict de-escalation, improved communication, meaningful repair of rifts or betrayals and with rebuilding the trust and emotional connection which is essential for healthy, satisfying and loving relationships.
+When working with couples I can help with conflict de-escalation, improved communication, meaningful repair of rifts or betrayals and with rebuilding the trust and emotional connection which is essential for healthy, satisfying and loving relationships.

 I can provide a face-to-face counselling service from my private and comfortable therapy room in Chislehurst, near Bromley in Kent and also UK-wide online via video call.
 I have been a therapist since the start of 2017 and I am a registered member of the British Association of Counsellors and Psychotherapists (BACP), which means that I adhere to their high standards of proficiency, professionalism and good practice.